PPAF400 Philosophy of Science Action Research

 On completion of the course, the candidate will have achieved the following learning outcomes:

-- historical and contemporary perspectives on Action Research, related to philosophy of science.
+- Can discuss historical and contemporary perspectives on Action Research, related to philosophy of science.

-- epistemological and methodological perspectives on Action Research
+- Can discuss epistemological and methodological perspectives on Action Research

-- key questions related to research and ethics in the field.
+- Give examples of key questions related to research and ethics in the field.

 - has gained methodological competence in understanding and engaging in Action Research at a sufficiently high level to develop knowledge in his/her field of study.